 The little girl is thoughtful, and her mother holds her close as she processes the news.
 All the adults seem strong, loving, caring.
 Union general, seen only at a distance, delivers an important message that enslaved people are now free.

 No violence in the story, but backdrop is war and the dehumanizing institution of slavery.

 Did you know you can flag iffy content?
 Adjust limits for Violence & Scariness in your kid's entertainment guide.Get started

 Parents Need to Know

-This beautiful picture book could trigger discussions about why slavery lasted as long as it did, how the Civil War brought an end to it, and what it must have felt like to be granted freedom after so many years of hardship and captivity.
-An author's note, an illustrator's note, a glossary of terms, and a time line give more historical context and information.
-There's also an explanation of Juneteenth (June 19), which commemorates the day Texas finally decreed its slaves free after the Confederacy lost the war -- two and a half years after President Lincoln issued his Emancipation Proclamation.
+This beautiful picture book could trigger discussions about why U.S. slavery lasted as long as it did, how the Civil War brought an end to it, and what it must have felt like to be granted freedom after so many years of hardship and captivity.
+An author's note, an illustrator's note, a glossary of terms, and a timeline give more historical context and information.
+There's also an explanation of Juneteenth (June 19), which commemorates the day Texas finally decreed its enslaved people free after the Confederacy lost the war -- two and a half years after President Lincoln had issued his Emancipation Proclamation.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.